ChristophHaag/BranchToolVR/README.md

 A tool designed to map vascular systems present in medical images in virtual reality.
 The previous non-vr iteration of the tool can be found here: https://github.com/microdr/Branch-Tool

 ## TODO list:
+- [ ] Linux: DicomReader (project does not compile yet, contributions welcome). meson.build also incomplete (linking libraries, ...)
 - [ ] Optimization
 - [ ] Testing
 - [ ] Control adjustments for improved UX